2Endeavor/GifTastic/README.md

 In addition to the five buttons that are programed in, the user can create their ow buttons by clicking on the button, “Add a Hero”.
 Once clicked, images of the hero referenced are displayed a new button for that hero is displayed.

-When entering the hero’s name, the user can enter the data by either clicking the Add a Hero button or pressing the enter key.
+Originally I had a button the user was required to use to enter new hero names.
+I hated the button because I naturally wanted to hit the enter key to submit the new name.
+I decided to get rid of the button and now the users fingers can stay on the keyboard.

 Bugs to fix and styling to improve:
 1. Blank buttons appear when no text is entered